Stability of slow Hamiltonian dynamics from Lieb-Robinson bounds: Consequences of the stability of slow dynamics from theorem

 A given Lieb-Robinson bound can give rise, in the context of systems with fast dynamics, to different types of transport regimes.
 The relation among the shape of the light cone as predicted by the Lieb-Robinson bound and the transport properties, both of particles and energy is not in a one to one correspondence.
 For example the authors of \cite{Kim_2013} have established that linear increase in time of entanglement entropy (that can be put in relation with a linear light cone \cite{Bravyi_Hastings_Verstraete_2006}) happens in a system with diffusive energy transport.
-Also in \cite{Rakovszky_2018} a linear lightcone, as predicted by the so called out-of-time-ordered-correlation function (OTOC), that is equivalent to the Lieb-Robinson bound, coexists with diffusive spreading of conserved charges in a quantum unitary circuit.
+Related work on entanglement spreading in diffusive systems has been done in \cite{Rakovszky_2019,Znidaric_2023}.
+Also in \cite{Rakovszky_2018} a linear lightcone, as predicted by the so called out-of-time-ordered-correlation function (OTOC), coexists with diffusive spreading of conserved charges in a quantum unitary circuit.
 On the other hand a spin system with a linear lightcone like the $ XXZ $ model supports ballistic transport \cite{Prosen_2011}.
-This suggests that the details of the transport properties cannot be capture by the light cones structure, that nevertheless can distinguish fast dynamics, leading to ballistic or diffusive transport, from slow dynamics leading to no transport of particles, like in MBL.
+This suggests that the details of the transport properties cannot be capture by the light cones structure \cite{Mahoney_2024}, that nevertheless can distinguish fast dynamics, leading to ballistic or diffusive transport, from slow dynamics leading to no transport of particles, like in MBL.